Idaho CPA requirements

 - 30 semester (45 quarter) hours in business administration subjects

-Experience must consist of providing any type of services or advice using accounting, attest, compilation, management advisory, financial advisory, tax, or consulting skills.
+- Experience must consist of providing any type of services or advice using accounting, attest, compilation, management advisory, financial advisory, tax, or consulting skills.
 Acceptable experience includes employment in industry, government, academia, or public practice.
-The board looks at such factors as the nature, complexity, and diversity of the work.
+The board looks at such factors as the nature, complexity, and diversity of the work completed.